 For inherent risk in securitization and resecuritization exposures, the Corporation manages and mitigates risk through offsetting positions and portfolio diversification.
 The use of offsetting positions includes the use of both macro- and position-level hedges to either reduce exposure to certain risk factors or potential market stress events.
 In addition, the Corporation maintains a diversified portfolio across securitized product types to reduce its sensitivity to individual product types, issuers and servicers.
-For further information, please refer to Note 6 - Securitizations and Other Variable Interest Entities in the September 30, 2021 Form 10-Q.
+For further information, please refer to Note 6 - Securitizations and Other Variable Interest Entities in the December 31, 2021 Form 10-K.

-For information on retail credit risk mitigation and processes for collateral valuation, refer to the Retail Credit Risk section above and Consumer Portfolio Credit Risk Management within the MD&A section in the September 30, 2021 Form 10-Q.
+For information on retail credit risk mitigation and processes for collateral valuation, refer to the Retail Credit Risk section above and Consumer Portfolio Credit Risk Management within the MD&A section in the December 31, 2021 Form 10-K.

-For additional information on the policies and extent to which the Corporation uses netting, refer to Note 1 - Summary of Significant Accounting Principles in the December 31, 2020 Form 10-K, Note 3 - Derivatives and Note 9 - Federal Funds Sold or Purchased, Securities Financing Agreements, Short-term Borrowings and Restricted Cash in the September 30, 2021 Form 10-Q. For additional information on credit risk mitigation, refer to Credit Risk Management within the MD&A section in the September 30, 2021 Form 10-Q.
+For additional information on the policies and extent to which the Corporation uses netting, refer to Note 1 - Summary of Significant Accounting Principles, Note 3 - Derivatives and Note 10 - Federal Funds Sold or Purchased, Securities Financing Agreements, Short-term Borrowings and Restricted Cash in the December 31, 2021 Form 10-K. For additional information on credit risk mitigation, refer to Credit Risk Management within the MD&A section in the December 31, 2021 Form 10-K.